 Think of stir-fried meals, Chinese food, and warm tortillas and the first thing that probably comes to mind is a wok.
 A wok is an indispensable kitchen essential.
 You use it to warm tortillas, steam veggies, and dumplings, cook Chinese dishes, toss a salad, scramble eggs, fry chicken, fry beef, roast coffee beans and steam seafood.
 And while you can still use a frying pan to whip up a sumptuous stir-fry meal, you simply cannot get the same results.

 However, with so many woks on the market, finding one that suits your fancy can become an uphill task.
 You have to choose the right material, design and size and other features that ensure your meals turn out nothing short of impeccable.

 Don’t worry though.

 We have done all the heavy lifting for you.
-In this article, we are going to review 10 best woks for cooking in 2018.
+In this article, we are going to review 10 best woks for 2020.
 Ours is an unbiased review that will provide you with all the information you need to make an informed purchase decision.